 Your 1098-E and Your Student Loan Tax Information

-Your 1098-E student loan interest statement has one of the most important numbers we'll give you this year—the amount of interest paid on your student loans in 2014.
+Your 1098-E Student Loan Interest Statement has one of the most important numbers we'll give you this year—the amount of interest paid on your student loans in 2015.

 Why is this number so important?
 Because you might be able to deduct some or all of it from your income on your federal tax return, which could reduce the amount you pay in income tax—good news!

-You can find your 2014 student loan interest paid amount on your 1098-E Student Loan Interest Statement.
+Starting January 11, 2016, you can find your 2015 student loan interest paid amount on your 1098-E Student Loan Interest Statement.

-To file your taxes, you don't need a physical copy of your 1098-E. Check with a tax advisor to determine which interest is tax deductible, and provide that amount from box 1 in the student loan interest deduction portion of your tax return.
-If you have more than one account, you'll need to look at multiple statements and add the amounts together for your total deduction.
+To file your taxes, you don't need a physical copy of your 1098-E. Check with a tax advisor to determine how much of the interest paid on your student loans in the previous year is tax deductible.
+If you have more than one account, you'll need to look at multiple statements and add the numbers together for your total deduction.
+Enter the amount from box 1 into the student loan interest deduction portion of your tax return.

 If you want a physical copy of your 1098-E for your records, just print it out from our website.
 It's as easy as that!

-How can you find out how much interest was paid on your loans last year?
+How can I find out how much interest was paid on my loans last year?

-The number is on your 1098-E Student Loan Interest Statement, which you can always access by logging into your account on mygreatlakes.org and selecting My Accounts » 1098-E Statements from the menu.
+The number will be on your 1098-E Student Loan Interest Statement, which you can always access by logging into mygreatlakes.org and selecting My Accounts » 1098-E Statements.
+Your 2015 statements will be online starting January 11, 2016.

-The interest on payments received by 5:00 p.m.
-Central time on December 31, 2014 is included on your 2014 1098-E. Interest on payments received or scheduled after that time will appear on next year's statements.
+Yes—the interest on payments received by 5:00 p.m.
+Central time on December 31, 2015 will be included on your 2015 1098-E. Interest on payments received or scheduled after that time will appear on next year's statements.

 Where can I find more information?